 Lake Mead to benefit from $99M grant for water recycling project

 Lake Mead is currently only at 36% capacity.
-(Photo: U.S. Bureau of Reclamation)
+(Photo courtesy of U.S. Bureau of Reclamation)

 Federal resource managers announced $99 million in funding for a large-scale water recycling project that will save enough water in Lake Mead to serve nearly 500,000 households in Southern California and Southern Nevada annually.